MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/rich-text-editor-control.md

 You can create a new text field and configure the control, or replace an existing text field.
 The rich text editor control can be used with single or multi-line text fields.

 1. Sign in to Power Apps.
-Go to **Solutions**, open the solution that you want, open the entity that you want, and then select the **Forms** tab.
+Go to **Solutions**, open the solution that you want, open the table that you want, and then select the **Forms** tab.
 2. Select the form, and then select **Edit form**.
 3. In the form designer on the command bar, select **Switch to classic**.
-4. On the legacy form designer canvas, add or create a text field or select an existing text field, such as the account entity **Description** field.
+4. On the legacy form designer canvas, add or create a text field or select an existing text field, such as the account table **Description** field.
 On the **Home** tab, select **Change Properties**.
 5. On the **Field Properties** page, select the **Controls** tab, and then select **Add control**.
 6. Select **Rich Text Editor Control**, and then select **Add**.
 7. Select **Web**, **Phone**, and **Tablet** if you want all client apps to have the ability to use rich text in the field.
 Then select **OK** to use the default rich text editor control configuration.
 If you want to change the rich text editor control configuration, see [Rich text editor control configuration options](#rich-text-editor-control-configuration-options).